-Here’s a quick guide to break down what this document does and a quick quiz to determine if you need to file one with your county clerk’s office:
+Here’s a quick guide to break down what this document does.
+At the end, take the quick quiz to determine if you need to file one with your county clerk’s office.

 See our article about types of co-ownership of real estate in Oklahoma to learn more.